What Are the Different Types of Cryptocurrency Wallets?

 What happens if I lose my hardware wallet?

 If you lose your hardware wallet, your cryptocurrency is not lost.
 During setup, you receive a recovery seed phrase (usually 24 words) that can restore access on a new device.
-Keep this seed phrase in a secure offline location—never store it digitally or share it with anyone.
+Keep this seed phrase in a secure offline location.

 Which wallet type is best for beginners?

 Beginners often start with reputable hot wallets like Coinbase Wallet or Exodus for their user-friendly interfaces.
-However, as holdings grow beyond small amounts, investing in a hardware wallet provides essential security.
-Many people use both—a hot wallet for convenience and hardware wallet for security.
+As holdings grow beyond small amounts, invest in a hardware wallet like Ledger Nano S Plus for improved security.

 Can I use multiple wallet types together?